Composite Linear Quotient Orderings of Ideals and Modified Anticycles: Proof of Theorem : Demonstration of the Main Lemmas

 In this section we finish the proof of Lemma \ref{lem-main}, and hence of Theorem \ref{cor1}, by proving Lemmas \ref{lem2} and \ref{lem3}.
 Before proving these lemmas we establish several facts about the lexicographical order of monomials from Notation \ref{df1}, which will be useful throughout the proof of Lemmas \ref{lem2} and \ref{lem3}.

-We begin by proving Lemma \ref{lem1.8} which gives a general construction for obtaining linear quotient orderings of monomial ideals, followed by a few remarks.
+We begin by proving Lemma \ref{lem1.8} which is a general machinery for obtaining linear quotient orderings of monomial ideals, followed by a few remarks.
+Lemma \ref{lem1.8} will be used a multitude of times implicitly throughout the proofs of Lemmas \ref{lem2} and \ref{lem3}.
 For a monomial $M\in S$ and $1\leq i\leq n$, let $\ord_{x_i}M$ be the largest natural number $m$ such that $x_i^m\mid M$.

 \begin{lemma}[Lexicographical projections] Let $M_1$ and $M_2$ be monic monomials in $S$ of the same degree $s\geq 3$ such that $M_1>_{\lex}M_2$.
 Write